AvinZarlez/AvinZarlez.github.io/index.md

 For more information about my career, go to my [careers page](/career/).

-### Articles
+### Content

-Please visit my [articles page](/articles/) for some insights and perspectives on topics I find noteworthy.
+Please visit my [content page](/content/) for some articles, videos, code repos, and other types of content I think you might find interesting or noteworthy.